nextgis/docs_ng/source/tracker_hub_dev/main.rst

         "sp": 25.2,
         "ha": 7
     }
    ]

 Check tracker is registered at tracker hub
 -------------------------------------------

-To check if tacker is registered at NextGIS tracker hub execute following request:
+To check if tracker is registered at NextGIS tracker hub execute following request:

 .. http:post:: /ng-mobile/(string:guid)/registered